 “I feel like we’re at the peak of ourselves as a band, so I’m excited to get out there and play these songs,” says William Keegan, guitarist and vocalist of SoCal power-poppy garage rockers Together Pangea.
 The trio released their fifth full-length, DYE, last October on Nettwerk Records, and they’ve dropped numerous singles and videos from the release, most recently “Wanted Out,” an instant anthem which resembles the sleazy neo-glam of Toilet Boys.

-Together Pangea have already played a number of shows in support of DYE out West, and in late March they kick off a US tour that will have them headlining Underground Arts on April 9th (with immediate support coming from our friends, Skating Polly).
+Together Pangea have already played a number of shows in support of DYE out West, and later this month they kick off a US tour that will have them headlining Underground Arts on April 9th (with immediate support coming from our friends, Skating Polly).
 During my recent phone chat with Keegan he tells me that getting to play live is his favorite way to interact with fans: “I think the ultimate response – the ultimate feedback – is when you play it live and fans already know the words and sing along with you.
 We’ve been on the road, so we’re starting to hear that with DYE, which is really exciting.”